yohgaki/php-csrf-protection/README.md

 * URI unique CSRF token.
 * CSRF token expiration.
 * Automatic CSRF protection without code modification. i.e. CSRF unprotected PHP app can be protected w/o code modification.
+Use 'auto_prepend_file' for this.
-* Recommended: PHP 7.1 or up.
+* Recommended: PHP 7.1 or up. hash_hkdf() could be written by hash_hmac(), but output_rewrite_var() has poor implementation PHP 7.0 and blow.

 ## How it behaves